t-haruki122/MinecraftBE-ServerUpdater/README.md

-# MCBE Dedicated Server Updater for Win & Linux
+# Minecraft Bedrock Edition Dedicated Server Updater for Win & Linux

 ## Description
 This is python based script that can download (&replace) Dedicated Server of Minecraft Bedrock Edition.